 Depreciation and amortization 134 134

-Equity in earnings 47 112
+Equity in earnings (losses) (240) 112

 Other, net 36 22

-IBIT before item impacting comparability 12 117

-Item impacting comparability:

-Impairment by Azurix (287) -

-Loss before interest, minority interest

-and income taxes $ (275) $ 117
+Income (loss) before interest and taxes $ (275) $ 117

 Revenues decreased $16 million in the first nine months of 2001 compared to the same period in 2000 due to a decrease in revenues from Elektro which had curtailed power sales due to the reduction in available hydro-generated power, partially offset by an increase in project revenues at EREC.
 Cost of sales increased $50 million in the first nine months of 2001 compared to the same period in 2000 due to an increase in costs at EREC, partially offset by a decrease in costs at Elektro.
 Operating expenses, including depreciation, decreased due to reduced developmental activities, partially offset by higher costs in EREC’s European operations.

-Equity in earnings for the first nine months of 2001 compared to the same period in 2000 decreased due to lower operating results from Azurix.
+Equity in earnings (losses) for the nine months ended September 30, 2001 reflects the recognition in the third quarter 2001 of a loss of $287 million related to asset impairments by Atlantic Water Trust (the parent of Azurix Corp.), an equity method investment.
+These impairments primarily reflect Azurix’s planned disposition of its North American and certain South American service-related businesses.
+See “Unconsolidated Equity Affiliates” below for a discussion of Atlantic Water Trust.
 Equity earnings in 2000 consisted of a gain from the monetization of a power plant by an equity method affiliate.

-Item Impacting Comparability

-In the third quarter of2001, Global Assets recognized a loss of $287 million related to asset impairments by Atlantic Water Trust (the parent of Azurix Corp.), an equity method investment.
-These impairments primarily reflect Azurix’s planned disposition of its North American and certain South American service-related businesses.
-See Note 8 to the Consolidated Financial Statements for a discussion of Atlantic Water Trust.

 Broadband Services